shapelets

 Getting Started

-If you have Python 3.10+ installed, you can install the shapelets library via pip:
+If you have Python 3.10+ installed on your machine, you can install the shapelets library via pip:

 pip install shapelets